mlinnen/my-keezer/readme.md

 * Display the amount of Co2 in my tank on an LCD
 * Broadcast the amount of Co2 in my tank over MQTT
 * Display some of the keezer statistics on my Home Automation system.
-* Detect motion when someone approaches the keezer
-* Turn on LED lighting when someone approaches and turn off the lighting after a delay
 * Alexa tell you about the beers on tap

 ## Features